Coming in early 2020

 After they passed through the opening, it closed behind them.
 The little room jiggled as though it moved downward.
 It stopped, and part of the opposite wall slid left into itself leaving an opening.
 They marched her down the hall and stopped by a knob protruding from an unbroken, white wall.

-Mintaka jerked her head to either side.
+Mintaka shook her head.
 “Wait.
-This isn’t the first floor.
-What is this?”
+This isn’t the first floor.”

-One militiaman pushed the knob, and a perimeter the size of a door formed to the left of it.
+One militiaman pushed the knob, and a grove the size of a door formed to the left of it.
 “Wait in this room first.
 We must get clearance papers to let you go home.”

-The militiaman shoved the same knob to the left, and the area inside the perimeter flew toward the left retracting into the wall.
+The militiaman pulled the same knob to the left, and the area inside the perimeter flew toward the left retracting into the wall.
 The other militiaman shoved her forward into a small, white, windowless room.

 Outside, one guard swiped a hand over the center of the door at head height.
 A window sprang into view.
 They peered through the transparent material at the woman inside.

-Mintaka looked back at the militiamen through the window and sat down.
-She watched a militiaman extend an arm toward his right side as though he reached for the handle again.
-Unable to see it, she expected the window to disappear.
+Mintaka looked back at the militiamen and sat down.
+One of them extended an arm toward his right side as though he reached for the handle again.
+She waited, expecting the window to disappear.
 Instead, a bright orange light filled the room.
-She shielded her eyes with her arms and tried to detect the source of the light.
-It seemed to be coming from everywhere.
+She shielded her eyes with her arms, and tried to detect the source of the light.
+It seemed to emanate from everywhere.

-Her body warmed, and she panted, her mouth drying out.
+Her body warmed, and she panted.
 The temperature rose to an intolerable level.
 She jumped up, pulled at her collar, and screamed.
 Her consciousness faded, and she collapsed to the floor.

 Outside, the militiamen watched as Mintaka’s clothing singed to a burnt-brown, then an ash-gray before bursting into flames.
 The orange color of the room changed to red, and her body exploded.
 Ash debris plumed into the air pulsating orange to black and back again.
-They watched it settle around the remaining flames.
+They watched it settle around the remaining flames like a black and gray snowfall.